rcalixte/wayland-book/src/protocol-design/high-level.md

 Combined with the list of arguments, you can decode the request or event when it comes in over the wire, and based on the documentation shipped in the XML file you can decide how to program your software to behave accordingly.
-This usually comes in the form of code generation - we'll talk about how libwayland does this in chapter 3.
+This usually comes in the form of code generation &mdash; we'll talk about how libwayland does this in chapter 3.

 Starting from chapter 4, most of the remainder of this book is devoted to explaining this file, as well as some supplementary protocol extensions.